Key takeaways

 • Final termination: Once you have reached the halfway point of your mortgage’s amortization schedule, the lender must remove PMI.
 For example, the midpoint for a 30-year loan would be after 15 years of payments, regardless if you have reached 78 percent of the original value.

 • Refinance: If you have owned your home long enough to meet a lender’s eligibility requirements, you may be able to refinance your existing mortgage into a new loan to remove PMI.
-Refinancing might work if your new loan’s balance is at least 80 percent below the market value of your home.
+Most of the time, you need at least 20 percent equity in your home in order to do so.
+Refinancing can get expensive, so it may not be worth it to refinance solely to get rid of PMI.
+But, if you were already planning to refinance your mortgage, this could be an effective strategy.

 Remember that private mortgage insurance protects the lender’s financial interest — not yours — if you fall behind on your mortgage payments.
 If you don’t make your payments on time, your credit score will likely take a hit and you could default on terms of the loan, which may result in the loss of your house.